 - Our mission, values, and support to removing racial discrimination in all its forms.

 The Charter was signed on behalf of the employer by Stephen Moir, Chief Executive of Cambridgeshire County Council on 24 May 2022.

 Disability confident employer

-We are a disability confident employer
+We are a disability confident employer.

 We work hard to meet the needs of all our customers, service users and members of the public.
 However, we know that it is always possible to improve how we do things.
 So, we’re making changes to our systems so they are even better at helping our services to meet the needs of all the people who use them.

-We want to support managers and employees to improve how they think about equality and diversity when making decisions about our services.
+We want to support managers and colleagues to improve how they think about equality and diversity when making decisions about our services.
 We are currently working to put in place the following changes to improve our equality and diversity performance:

-- Updating our equality impact assessment process to make it more robust;
+- Updating our equality impact assessment process to make it more robust

-- Enhancing the system of checks and balances we use to ensure that assessments are carried out effectively, and are properly documented.
+- Enhancing the system of checks and balances we use to ensure that assessments are carried out effectively, and are properly documented

 Since our Single Equality Strategy came into force in 2018, we have completed two major pieces of work to support the communities we serve.